-Application of the definition in section 1(1) to Companies A, B, C and D
+Application of the definition of "group of companies" in section 1(1) to A, B, C and D

-Companies A, B, C and D meet the requirements of the definition in section 1(1) because Company A directly holds at least 70% of the shares in Companies B and C. As such, Companies B and C are "controlled group companies" as defined.
-Company A indirectly holds at least 70% of the shares in Company D through another controlled group company, namely, Company C.
+A, B, C and D meet the requirements of the definition of "group of companies" in section 1(1) because A directly holds at least 70% of the equity shares in B and C. As such, B and C are "controlled group companies" as defined.
+A indirectly holds at least 70% of the equity shares in D through another controlled group company, namely, C.

-Companies C and D meet the definition in section 1(1) because Company C holds at least 70% of the shares in Company D.
+C and D meet the definition of "group of companies" in section 1(1) because C holds at least 70% of the equity shares in D.